-We study two policy interventions towards fair and efficient social learning.
+We study two policy interventions toward fair and efficient social learning.
 The first policy is a subsidy rule, based on the idea of \emph{upper confidence bound} (UCB).
 UCB is an effective solution for balancing exploration and exploitation \citep{lai1985,auer2002}.
-By incentivizing firms to take actions that are consistent with the recommendations of the UCB, social learning can promote no regret in the long run.
-The subsidy is adjusted to the degree of information externality; thus, the total amount shrinks over time.
-Formally, we show that the UCB mechanism has the expected regret of $\tilO(\sqrt{N})$.
+By incentivizing firms to take actions that are consistent with the recommendations of the UCB, social learning can promote sublinear regret in the long run.
+The subsidy is adjusted to the degree of information externality.
+We demonstrate that the UCB mechanism has the expected regret of $\tilO(\sqrt{N})$.
 The subsidy required to implement the UCB mechanism is also $\tilO(\sqrt{N})$.

 Improving the UCB mechanism, this paper proposes a \emph{hybrid} mechanism, which lifts affirmative actions upon the collection of a sufficiently rich data set.
 The hybrid mechanism takes advantage of spontaneous exploration: Once firms obtain a certain amount of data, the diversity of workers' characteristics naturally promotes learning about the minority group.
 The hybrid mechanism achieves $\tilO(\sqrt{N})$ regret with $\tilO(1)$ subsidy.